Rezix93/myStuff/Grafana/Grafana.md

 I got this error: Module.createRequire is not a function
 ```bash
  sudo systemctl restart docker.socket docker.service
 ```
+After two hours I got that it should be created on root folder (~)

 2. Change directory.
 ```bash